devhetor/Project-Marvel-API/Documentation/API Marvel-1602 Documentation.md

     - `name`: The name of the character.
     - `description`: A brief description of the character.
     - `thumbnail`: Thumbnail URL of the character.
-    - `comicsId`: A list of identifiers of the comics in which the character appears.
+    - `comics`: A list of identifiers of the comics in which the character appears.
     - `__v`: Version of the document in the database.

 ### Example